 - Step-by-step process pictures and expert tips included.

-- Flour - All-purpose flour (plain flour) is best for making shortbread; it gives a nice structure and won't make the shortbread rise in the oven as self-raising flour would.
+- Flour - All-purpose flour (plain flour) gives a good structure and won't make the shortbread rise in the oven as self-raising flour would.

-This Scottish shortbread recipe requires minimal equipment and can be made with just a bowl and a wooden spoon.
+You just need a bowl and a spoon for this shortbread method.
 If you want to use a stand mixer, you can - but be very careful not to overwork the dough.

 How to Make Scottish Shortbread